snicker02/Catoptron3D/README.md

-On the Jerusalem cube the 20 image boxes come out **perfectly disjoint**, so the rule is exact there, and it **misses zero attractor cells** against a chaos-game ground truth where nearest-image missed 1478 of them. `image box` is the default for imported flames; the two older heuristics remain for flames whose maps are not axis-aligned.
+On the Jerusalem cube the 20 image boxes come out **perfectly disjoint**, so the rule is exact there, and it **misses zero attractor cells** against a chaos-game ground truth where nearest-image missed 1478 of them.
+Every import now also **reconfigures and reframes**: the Flame hull primitive, a workable iteration count and epsilon, and the camera aimed at the attractor's own centre and backed off to fit its hull.
+This used to happen only on the FIRST import — loading a second flame kept the previous primitive and iteration count, so the new attractor was rendered through settings meant for the old one and looked broken.

+`image box` is the default for imported flames; the two older heuristics remain for flames whose maps are not axis-aligned.

 Pair it with the **Flame hull** primitive — the attractor's own bounding box — and you get the